)

 Lemonade: Best for customizable plans

 You won’t have any problem finding the right coverage options with Lemonade pet insurance — in fact, if anything, you’ll have more decisions to make.
-That’s great because you can dial in your price and coverages exactly where you need them based on your pet’s needs.
+You can dial in your price and coverages exactly where you need them based on your pet’s needs.
 But it’s more of a journey to get a quote than with most other pet insurers.

 More flexible plans